The cover letter for Credit Suisse: tips for graduates and interns

-In your Credit Suisse motivation letter, say why you should get the job
+3. In your Credit Suisse cover letter, say why you should get the job

 Credit Suisse asks you to specify a reason why you believe you’re qualified for a job at the bank.
 The reason you choose must be underpinned by a solid example that demonstrates how you have employed the specific skills, qualities, experience or attitude Credit Suisse is looking for.

-Choose an example from the practical experience, qualifications or knowledge you’ve gained through your academic life, work experience or extracurricular pursuits.
-Your relevant experiences will already be summarised in your CV, but the covering letter is an opportunity to elaborate on the best and most suitable example.
-To do that, you’ve to know what Credit Suisse wants in an employee: the job and profiles on this employer hub are good places to start finding out.
+Choose one or two examples from the practical experience, qualifications or knowledge you’ve gained through your academic life, work experience or extracurricular pursuits.
+Your relevant experiences will already be summarised in your CV, but the covering letter is an opportunity to elaborate on the best and most suitable example – prioritise depth over breadth.
+To do this, you need to know what Credit Suisse wants in an employee: the job and profiles on this employer hub are good places to start finding out.

 Most applicants detail their skills, knowledge and experience (which are all relevant and desirable) in their covering letters, but fail to convey how they want to use them to the betterment of the employer.
 You’ll be hired by Credit Suisse because you meet the requirements in the job description and can identify where you can add value to the bank.
 Remember there are those who genuinely want to join the team and those who just want a job.
 You could explain that you want to use your attributes to strengthen Credit Suisse’s operation, client relations, or another aspect of its operation.